General overview of BALIT mechanism

 Key Economic Terms

 The settlement of the offers submitted and activated by RTE is described in Section 1 of the Rules relative to Programming, the Balancing Mechanism and the Balance Responsible Entity System.

 Principle of TSO to TSO exchanges

 Every hour, the participating Transmission System Operators send their respective offers for the next hour.
 Each offer is a 50MW hourly block combined with a price in €/MWh and a direction (upward / downward).
-In each direction, RTE, REE and National Grid may submit up to ten offers representing a total capacity of 500MW, provided that their own system is secured and that the interconnection capacity between France and the United Kingdom or the one between France and Spain allows it.
+In each direction, RTE and National Grid may submit up to ten offers representing a total capacity of 500MW, provided that their own system is secured and that the interconnection capacity between France and the United Kingdom allows it.

 Offers activated by RTE

 Every hour, for each direction , RTE draws up a capacity/price curve based on the offers from the Balancing Mechanism available for the next hour and respecting the adequate usage conditions.
 RTE generates its offers with the volumes available beyond its own needs, up to ten offers in each direction.